Dre Campbell Farm

 Keep piles of rock and wood well away from your house and other locations nearby to help keep kissing bugs away.

-These are great places for the bugs to conceal themselves during the day.
+These are great places for bugs to hide during the day.
 Also, remove bush piles as soon as possible.

 2. Diatomaceous Earth (DE)